 Incorporating Strength Training into Your Routine

-To effectively lose fat, incorporate strength training into your fitness routine at least two to three times per week.
+To effectively lose fat, incorporate strength training into your fitness routine at least two to three times per week while also eating in a calorie deficit.
 Here’s how you can structure your regimen:

 Full-Body Workouts